 April 6, 2026

 Most GTM plans are written once and never consulted again.
 They are thorough, strategic, and almost completely disconnected from how the revenue team actually spends its time.
+If you are not yet clear on what a real go-to-market strategy is versus a sales plan or a marketing calendar, start with the GTM strategy guide first then come back here for the build.

 The problem is not the strategy.
 The problem is the infrastructure.
 A GTM plan that cannot be executed, reviewed, and updated regularly is not a management tool, it is a reference document.
 And reference documents do not drive growth.